 File Exists? – If file exists on Complete Path (absolute path): TRUE, otherwise: FALSE

-File Exist in Peer Location – TRUE if file does not exist in current location but it exists in peer location.
-So, there is possibility to restore file with sync command.
+File Exist in Peer Location – TRUE if file does not exist in the current location but it exists in peer location.
+So, there is a possibility to restore file with sync command.

 Restore files once you have report of missing files